Have you suffered personal injury after undergoing negligent chiropractic treatment? You could be entitled to make a claim for compensation.

 Although chiropractic is available on the NHS, the majority of patients normally receive their treatment through private clinics.
 Some studies suggest there could be several serious health risks related to this therapy.
 Those interested in this treatment should always seek advice from a qualified medical professional before visiting a chiropractor.

-In the UK, all chiropractors must register with the General Chiropractic Council (GCC) before they are allowed to practice this form of alternative medicine.
+In the UK, all chiropractors must register with the General Chiropractic Council (GCC) before they are allowed to practise this form of alternative medicine.
 The organisation will only accept qualified individuals who agree to follow their terms and conditions.
 In the event of clinical negligence – or other misconduct – patients can complain to the GCC, who then must investigate the issue.

 Although it is regulated, the NHS states chiropractic carries a number of health risks.
 According to their website, approximately 50% of patients describe adverse effects following spinal manipulation.
 In the majority of cases, these will result in mild headaches, stiffness, soreness, fatigue, or temporarily worsened pain.